-Can this Radical New Approach for Agents Allow them to Compete with D2C Insurers?
+Can This Radical New Approach for Agents Allow Them to Compete With D2C Insurance Companies?

 The insurance industry hasn’t kept pace with today’s rate of innovation.